Lyapunov-Based Stabilization and Control of the Stochastic Schrodinger Equation: Main results on the stability of the SSE

 Now the necessity of A\ref{A30} is more obvious.
-In the abcense of A\ref{A30}, the SSE \ref{SSE} would be uncontrollable since all the coefficients of control signals in \ref{LV1} would vanish everywhere in ${S^{2n - 1}}$.
-In the rest of this paper, the following choise for the control signals will be employed:
+In the absence of A\ref{A30}, the SSE (\ref{SSE}) would be uncontrollable since all the coefficients of control signals in (\ref{LV1}) would vanish everywhere in ${S^{2n - 1}}$.
+In the rest of this paper, the following control signals will be used:

 where ${\alpha _k} \in {\mathbb{R}^ + }$.
-This control singal has also been employed in stabilizing the deterministic Schrodinger equation \cite{shuang2007quantum}.
-Substituting the proposed control signals yield to:
+This control signal has also been used for stabilizing the deterministic Schr\"odinger equation \cite{shuang2007quantum}.
+Using the proposed control signals yields: